radian-software/messenger-mirror/README.md

 * Not guaranteed to be reliable.
 Race conditions exist where an incoming message will never result in a notification, although I expect these to be fairly rare.
+* Assumes you have a server where you can run this application 24/7 ish.
+This doesn't have to have any uptime guarantees; a home workstation would work just fine, or you could hypothetically even do it on a laptop, if you can sacrifice the CPU and memory needed to run an instance of Chrome open in the background.